 The Eden Valley is the perfect location to try many outdoor activities.
 Cyclists are discovering Eden with its quiet country lanes and the increasingly popular C2C cycle route.
 We are on the crossing point of 2 national cycleways.
 68 & 71.

-We have a dedicated stone shed for bicycle storage and a wet entrance/boot room with shower (mainly used by our Spaniel) in which to ‘disrobe’ following a great day over the hills and dales - bathrobe provided!
+We have a dedicated stone outbuilding for bicycle storage and a wet entrance/boot room with shower (mainly used by our Spaniel).

 Some local links to places to visit while you’re here:

-Appleby Castle: Privately owned & now open to the public again, see what is on at www.applebycastle.co.uk
+Appleby Castle: Privately owned & but open to the public, see what is on at www.applebycastle.co.uk

-Little Salkeld Mill: it’s where we buy our ﬂour organicmill.co.uk
+Little Salkeld Mill: where you can buy your ﬂour organicmill.co.uk